nhelvig/scenario-editor/README.markdown

     This is by design, it is watching for any changes to app/coffeescripts folder.
     If there is change it will be automatically compiled to javascript.
 The watching can be stopped by removing the --watch flag from the final line in the app/Makefile file.

-** - currently the scenario-editor is displaying information in line with aurora schema definition.
-This will change
-     to the sirius schema definition in the near future.
-In order to compile the correct coffeescripts(aurora or sirius or whatever in the future) you need to:
-     1) open app/Makefile in your text editor and change the path from lib /aurora-coffee to lib
-/sirius-coffee

 *** - Debugging can be done in firefox as well.
 I would recommend installing the Firebug plugin.
 A similar process for opening the javascript
       console is available.